-I received my Ph.D. in Medicinal Chemistry from National Institute of Pharmaceutical Education and Research (NIPER), Hyderabad, India.
-My doctoral research work majorly involved the exploration of Lewis-acid properties associated with vanadium-based catalysts for the synthesis of various medicinally important heterocycles and amide derivatives.
-I was the first to describe the utilization of C(CO)-C(CO) bond cleavage for C-N bond formation.
-As a part of my research, I have also described the design and synthesis of various organic molecules such as imidazo[1,2-a]pyridine-thiazole/thiophene hybrids as NF-κB inhibitors, curcumin inspired indole analogues as tubulin polymerization inhibitors and curcumin inspired sulfonamide derivatives as carbonic anhydrase isoform I, II, IX and XII inhibitors.
+I received my Ph.D. in Medicinal Chemistry from National Institute of Pharmaceutical Education and Research (NIPER), Hyderabad, INDIA.
+My doctoral research work mostly involved the exploration of Lewis-acid properties of vanadium-based catalysts for the synthesis of various medicinally important heterocycles and amide derivatives.
+I was the first to describe the utilization of C(CO)-C(CO) bond cleavage for C-N bond formation using VOSO4.
+I have also designed and synthesized several bioactive hybrid molecules with improved affinity and selectivity.
+My efforts led to the development of novel imidazo[1,2-a]pyridine-thiazole/thiophene hybrids as NF-κB inhibitors, 2-morpholino-4-phenylthiazol-5-yl cinnamamide derivatives as a non-sulfonamide class of carbonic anhydrase inhibitors, curcumin inspired indole analogs as tubulin polymerization inhibitors and curcumin inspired sulfonamide derivatives as carbonic anhydrase isoform I, II, IX, and XII inhibitors, etc.